tevux-tech/public-files/README.md

 # public-files
-Repository for storing publicly available files
+Repository for storing files to publicly access